It’s late; you had a hard day at work.

 Or all together!

-Funny thing is that we always say things like “just one bite”, “3 cookies aren’t going to hurt me”.
+The funny thing is that we always say things like “just one bite” and “3 cookies aren’t going to hurt me”.

 What usually happens next?

 We surrender to our cravings and eat the whole damn tub of ice cream or box of chocolate or bag of chips.